tusharjain1082/DiaryJournal.Net/README.md

 # notes
 you can find and use executable software files in /bin/Release-NoDebugSymbols/net6.0-windows/ directory.

+# features
+2 types of database used.
+1. single file based database (LiteDB).
+2. open file system based database (my own invented code) in which the entire database is stored in open as ordinary files on windows and hard disk.

 # screenshots
 ![Alt text](/screenshot1.png?raw=false "DiaryJournal.Net screenshot 1")